junproger/project-preset-with-parcel/project-preset-with-parcel/README.md

 # project-preset-with-parcel

-## Project-preset-with-parcel is a boilerplate for quick start your awesome project with parcel bundler and typescript by Junproger
+Project-preset-with-parcel is a boilerplate for quick start of your awesome project with parcel bundler and typescript

 Repo: [link](https://github.com/junproger/project-preset-with-parcel)